-Whenever the PP receives an invoice for the first time from a contractor/final recipient, the Treasury requires that the PP should request that the contractor/final recipient fills in a Financial Identification Form (FIF) (Treasury Form TR/S-9), wherein the PP will provide the Treasury with adequate information on the contractor for the proper execution of a bank credit transfer.
-This solution is applicable to both local and cross-border payments.
-The Treasury reserves the right to contact directly the contractor to obtain the information required in the FIF template
+Whenever the PP receives an invoice for the first time from a contractor/final recipient, the EU Payments Unit requires that the PP should request that the contractor/final recipient fills in a Financial Identification Form (FIF), wherein the PP will provide the EU Payments Unit with adequate information on the contractor for the proper execution of a bank credit transfer.
+This solution is applicable to both local and cross-border payments i.e. international payments.
+The EU Payments Unit reserves the right to contact directly the contractor to obtain the information required in the FIF template.

-In every invoice the VAT element is to be presented separately.
+In every invoice, the VAT element is to be presented separately.